 New Smyrna Beach, FL and the AIM Program at the Bronx Museum of Art, NY.

 In 2014 Bejar was a recipient of a Franklin Furnace Grant, and in 2013 was a recipient of the Rema

 Bejar’s work has been exhibited internationally and was recently selected by Luis Camintzer to be

 included in the 5x5 Castelló 13 International Contemporary Art Prize in Castelló, Spain.
 Additional

-exhibition venues include El Museo Del Barrio, NY; SITE Santa Fe, NM; Georgia State University,
+exhibition venues include El Museo Del Barrio, NY; SITE Santa Fe, NM; Georgia State University, GA;

-work will be included in the “Crossing Brooklyn” exhibition at the Brooklyn Museum, NY.
+will be included in the “Crossing Brooklyn” exhibition at the Brooklyn Museum, NY.

 Bejar is a 2007 MFA sculpture recipient from the State University of New York, New Paltz, and

 received his BFA from the Ringling College of Art & Design, Sarasota, FL.